FAQs

 Enrichment camps are led by a variety of instructors—St. Mark’s School coaches, faculty, professional teachers, long standing partners/third-party providers, and enthusiastic experts in their fields.
 SMS vets and forms a relationship with any potential partners, and many of these connections are long-standing partnerships through their work with St. Mark’s School or the camp industry.
 Anyone working with SMS during the summer completes the necessary background, CORI, SORI, and fingerprinting requirements.
 Learn more about our summer partners here.

-Enrichment camps are offered to a range of ages depending on the scope and sequence of the specialty.
+Enrichment camps are offered to a range of grades depending on the scope and sequence of the specialty.
 In general, Enrichment camps are grouped by similar age ranges as our Traditional Camp programs, through there are some exceptions.

 Nestled among 200 acres—